Your Genesys Blog Subscription has been confirmed!

 Scheduling mistakes aren’t ideal, but they happen.
 When scheduling issues arise, it can be difficult to pinpoint the source of confusion.
 Allowing administrators to view changes in a workforce management schedule, and see the date that changes were made, can help teams track and evaluate the effectiveness of previous changes.

-Genesys Cloud CX Workforce Engagement Management lets users with administrator permissions quickly view schedule information, including status, start date, generation start time, completion data and more.
+Genesys Cloud Workforce Engagement Management lets users with administrator permissions quickly view schedule information, including status, start date, generation start time, completion data and more.

-See how the Genesys Cloud CX platform can support your workforce planners and then check out how to plan, manage and empower your digital workforce.
+See how the Genesys Cloud platform can support your workforce planners and then check out how to plan, manage and empower your digital workforce.

 Subscribe to our free newsletter and get blog updates in your inbox.